 Brew with fresh boiling water and infuse for 3 to 5 minutes

-Colour in Cup: Orangery liquor, light on tone.
+Colour in Cup: Orangey liquor, light in tone.

-Health Benefits: A UK study conducted by the Brain Performance and Nutrition Research Centre recently uncovered the main ingredient within this black tea beverage, ginseng, can help improve mood and even reduce stress!
-Results indicated that 200 milligrams of ginseng for eight days had slowed the fall in mood in all 30 participants involved in the study.
+A UK study conducted by the Brain Performance and Nutrition Research Centre found that Ginseng can improve mood and even reduce stress.
+Results indicated that 200 milligrams of Ginseng for eight days slowed the fall in mood in all 30 participants involved in the study.

 Health PointsHydration, Refreshing, Relaxing